sanjeevkomma/DevOps/Kubernetes.md

 * Kubernetes can run any Containers, specific to OCI ( Open Container Interface ), not only Docker
 * Environment variable ( for ex : SERVICE_NAME_SERVICE_HOST ) for each Service ( for ex : SERVICE_NAME ) will be created by Kubernetes automatically when we launch up new POD
 * When we launch up new POD, all the existing service information is made available to Pod as Environment variable
+* Every micro-service is treated as "Service" in Kubernetes Cluster

 # Features
 * Auto scaling --- can scale up / down the containers